Raigyo/webpack-overview/readme.md

 }
 ````

-Exemple with an external component displaying a console log:
+Exemple with an external component displaying a console log using a promise:

 **index.js**